16 Free Museums in Copenhagen You Can’t Afford to Miss

 The Copenhagen Museum building, inspired by Italian renaissance palaces, was built in 1893 as a Public Trustees office.

-The Museum of Copenhagen Opening Times
+The Museum of Copenhagen Visitor Information

-The Museum of Copenhagen website
+Website | The Museum of Copenhagen website |

 How To Get To The Museum Of Copenhagen

 The Museum of Copenhagen is across the road from the National Museum of Denmark and 150 metres (164 yards) from Glyptoteket.
-Rådhuspladsen Station 350 metres (383 yards) away is the closest metro to the museum.
+Rådhuspladsen Station, 350 metres (383 yards) away, is the closest metro to the museum.

 The Museum of Copenhagen Address – Stormgade 18, 1555 Copenhagen V